Automate Call Routing in Healthcare: 2026 Complete Guide

 Call Analytics and Reporting

 Call analytics is the process of collecting and analyzing data from phone calls to gain insights into performance.
 This means tracking key metrics like call volume, average hold time, and call abandonment rate.
-Advanced systems can even use speech analytics to transcribe and analyze call recordings for keywords or patient sentiment.
-This data helps identify pain points, like a confusing menu option causing hang ups, so you can make targeted improvements.
+This data helps identify pain points so you can make targeted improvements.

 First Call Resolution (FCR)

 First Call Resolution (FCR) is a metric that measures the percentage of inquiries resolved on the very first call, with no need for a follow up.
 It’s one of the most important indicators of a successful contact center.
-High FCR leads to happier patients and lower operational costs, as it reduces the number of repeat calls.
-A common industry finding is that for every 1% improvement in FCR, customer satisfaction improves by 1%.
-By getting patients to the right resource on the first try, you build trust and improve efficiency.
+High FCR leads to happier patients and lower operational costs.

 An effective plan to automate call routing in healthcare is not just about technology; it’s about creating a system that is responsive, efficient, and patient centered.
 By leveraging these tools, healthcare organizations can transform their front door, reduce administrative burden, and allow staff to focus on what matters most: providing excellent care.
 If you’re looking to reduce hold times and improve patient access, exploring an AI voice platform is a great place to start.